yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-windowsdeploymentsettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Settings controlling when and how to deploy an update.
+Settings controlling when and how to deploy a Windows 10 update.

 Inherits from [deploymentSettings](../resources/windowsupdates-deploymentsettings.md).